 Marine approaches an asset to scan barcode

 After the scan, all information is displayed

-Training was broken down into multiple components to meet Sanction Studios "T3" methodology: Tell, Try, and Test.
+The training was broken down into multiple components "T3" methodology: Tell, Try, and Test.

 Tell (Familiarization).
-In this mode, the Marine is able to navigate the environment, interact with key pieces of equipment, and its proper placement within the Command Center.
-Proximity Tags highlight above components to inform the player of assets that are interactive.
-These tags become visible based on the proximity of the user to the asset.
-This is a standard gameplay mechanic in video games.
+The Marine is able to navigate the environment, interact with key pieces of equipment, and its proper placement within the Command Center.
+Proximity Tags highlight above components to inform the user of interactive assets.

 Try (Overview).
-Training is guided by an SGT Gunny avatar that helps the Marine through their training.
-He provides tips and hints as the Marine follows a set of instructions that are listed in the instruction panel.
+Training is guided by an avatar that helps the Marine through their training.
+They are given tips and hints as the Marine follows a set of instructions that are listed in the instruction panel.

 Test (Advanced).
-The Marine is asked to work through a scenario without instructions or hints from SGT Gunny.
-At this point, the Marine should be able to follow orders and procedures that were taught in the previous settings.
+The Marine is asked to work through a scenario without hints.
+The Marine should be able to follow procedures that were taught in the previous settings.
 Progress is recorded in an LMS that can be reviewed by the Marines Command to validate compliance.